Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to score more than 66.5 points only once this season.
+- Auburn and its opponents have combined for 66.5 points or more just one time this year.

-- Ole Miss has combined with its opponents to score more than 66.5 points in three of six games this season.
+- The two teams combine to score 77.3 points per game, 10.8 more than the total in this contest.

-- The combined points per game average of the two teams, 77.3, is 10.8 points above Saturday's over/under.

-- This contest's total is 18.5 points above the 48 these two squads combine to allow per game this season.
+- This contest's over/under is 18.5 points greater than the 48 these two squads combine to surrender per game this season.

-- Tigers games have an average total of 54.3 points this season, 12.2 fewer than Saturday's over/under.

 Auburn Stats and Trends